BrayanLanda/BrayanLanda/README.md

  <br>

  <!--Start Intro-->
 <p align="left">I am passionate about technology and software development, always eager to learn and grow as a professional.
-I specialize in building applications using modern technologies such as .NET, SpringBoot, React, Angular, and databases like MySQL and PostgreSQL.
+I specialize in building applications using modern technologies such as .NET, SpringBoot, NestJs, Angular, and databases like MySQL, SQLServer and PostgreSQL.
 Additionally, I enjoy tackling technical challenges, adopting best development practices, and creating well-structured, functional projects.
 My goal is to combine creativity and efficiency to deliver innovative solutions that make an impact. </p>

 - ✨ Student of life :)
 - 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.